 The purpose of the forum is to consider opportunities for improved coordination and targeting of services between legal assistance service providers, as well as the linking of legal aid services with other service providers, within the jurisdiction of each State and Territory.
 Forum meetings will inform and be informed by work undertaken by a National Advisory Body, led by the Commonwealth.
-The Queensland Legal Assistance Forum shall consist of a representative from each of the following organisations or constituent bodies:
+The Queensland Legal Assistance Forum (QLAF) is a voluntary body, comprised of chief executive officers (or a suitably qualified proxy in the event a CEO is unable to attend) from the following organisations or bodies.

 The Attorney-General’s Department (Commonwealth) will participate in the QLAF by invitation.